GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

 - Then, specify the type and fields to register
-- Since we are registering pet weight, the Type is `PetWeightLogs` and the Field is `PetWeightLogs`.
+- Since we are registering the pet's weight, the Type is `PetWeightLogs`.

 ![bg right h:600px](images/2021-11-11-08-46-21.png)